dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Another day of panda tutorials and keying in code, however I only made it through 3 today.

 **Thoughts:** Not struggling to keep going and plan another few days before I go back to work

+### Day 74: 22 May 2020

+**Today's Progress**: Changed direction today and worked on scraping websites (requests and beautfulsoup).

+**Thoughts:** It was a pain to work through all the issues but I managed to make it through most of them.